open-feature/spec/specification/flag-evaluation/flag-evaluation.md

 ##### Requirement 1.4.9

 > Methods, functions, or operations on the client **MUST NOT** throw exceptions, or otherwise abnormally terminate.
 Flag evaluation calls must always return the `default value` in the event of abnormal execution.
-Exceptions include functions or methods for the purposes for configuration or setup, and user-defined code such as hooks.
+Exceptions include functions or methods for the purposes for configuration or setup.

-User-defined code in `error` and `finally` hooks may throw or otherwise abnormally terminate.
-This has the benefit of providing a means of making errors optionally "loud" for debugging purposes (errors can be re-thrown in `error` hooks, for instance).
+Configuration code includes code to set the provider, instantiate providers, and configure the global API object.

 ##### Requirement 1.4.10